jumbledFox/jumbledFox/README.md

 ## jumbledFox
 Hello!
-I'm a 14 year old programmer and cryptocurrency enthusiast from the UK.
+I'm a 14 year old programmer from the UK.

-I'm currently creating my own nft series in a custom built generator that, once finished, will be publicly available for use with tutorials explaining how to easily generate your own!
+I'd like to work at Valve when I'm older

 ##
 -insert pink floyd lyric-